 Increase Reach With ATS and Social

 Using an Applicant Tracking System will increase the reach of your job posts massively by enabling you to post the same ad across multiple job boards and platforms.
 Not only that, many ATS suites also offer handy tools like CV parsing (time-saving yes, but be careful about over-reliance on CV parsing as they’re not infallible).
+It’s also worth noting that you can save further time posting through JobLookup as there’s no need to register or sign up – you can simply link your ATS and get posting straight away.

 When using an ATS, it can also be beneficial to regularly check what sites you’re posting to.
 Can you make any tweaks to get better results by trying a different combination of boards, for example?
 Overall, generalist boards are always a safe bet, but throwing specialist job boards into the mix where applicable can help ensure your open roles are visible to the best quality candidates wherever they might be job hunting.